 CONTACT THE CUSTOMER CENTER ON 06 65640 AT LEAST 48 HOURS BEFORE DEPARTURE TO REQUEST APPROPRIATE ASSISTANCE TO MEET YOUR NEEDS.

-- from other countries contact the Customer Relations Office nearest you
+- From other countries, contact the Customer Relations Office for your country of residence

 Alitalia has a dedicated team for passengers requiring special assistance.
 Request special assistance when you book your flight.
 Call us at least 48 hours before departure to request assistance tailored to your needs.

 If your flight is operated by one of our alliance airlines or by a franchising partner, different restrictions may apply.
 In such cases, please contact us prior to departure.

 RIGHTS OF DISABLED PERSONS AND PERSONS WITH REDUCED MOBILITY - AIRPORT RESPONSIBILITIES